damies13/BrassRazoo/Doc/Staking.md

 - If a record is found by a subsequent staking server to be fraudulent the server will attempt to roll back the record, if this can not be done the stake will be used to provide any necessary refunds
 - The owner of a stake must ensure that they trust the server that they stake their funds with.
 - The owner of a stake will receive a commission on every block that is generated using their stake.

+## Minimum Stake Size

+The minimum stake size is 1,000,000.00 Brass Razoos